peicasey/peicasey/README.md

 - 🔭 Looking for Fall 23 and Summer 24 internships!

-- 🌱 Currentl making desktop apps using .NET and Electron :o
+- 🌱 Currently making desktop apps using .NET and Electron :o

 - 💬 Ask me about why all WinForms must be eradicated.